 Key factors influencing these educators included poor leadership and processes within their schools and a breakdown in relationships between staff.

 SEED provides training, coaching and leadership support to leaders in the social context.

-SEED runs the School Leadership Programme (for School Leaders) and the District Leadership Programme (for District Officials) that consists of a 12 month process of workshops, coaching, mentoring, assessment, monitoring and evaluation.
+SEED runs the School Leadership Programme (for School Leaders) and the School Coaching and Mentoring Programme (for District Officials and school mentors) that consists of a 12 month process of workshops, coaching, mentoring, assessment, monitoring and evaluation.
 At the end of the process, participants receive a certificate of completion from SEED and those who fulfil the requirements receive a certificate from the University of Stellenbosch.